-As a senior fellow in the Health Program, Phyllis D. Meadows engages in all levels of grantmaking activity.
-Since joining The Kresge Foundation in 2009, she has advised the Health team on the development of its overall strategic direction and provided leadership in the design and implementation of grantmaking initiatives and projects.
+As a senior fellow with the Detroit Program, Phyllis D. Meadows engages in all levels of grantmaking activity.
+Since joining The Kresge Foundation in 2009, she has advised the Detroit and Health teams on the development of its overall strategic direction and provided leadership in the design and implementation of grantmaking initiatives and projects.
 Phyllis also has coached team members and created linkages to national organizations and experts in the health field.
 In addition, she regularly reviews grant proposals, aids prospective grantees in preparing funding requests, and provides health-related expertise.
 Phyllis has led the foundation’s Emerging Leaders and Public Health Program, advises and supports the development of cross-team programming efforts with the Detroit, Environment and Human Services programs.

 “As a health professional, it is gratifying to see that Kresge recognizes the importance of public health and has made a major commitment to investing in the sector,” Phyllis says.
 “This is a fabulous opportunity for me to work on the ground floor with a major national foundation in shaping the direction and scope of its philanthropic funding for health.”